secretsciencelab/secretcampfire/docs/FAQ.md

 ---

-## Why does my blog go to sleep after a while, and why does it take a long time to start back up again?
+## Why does my Heroku blog go to sleep after a while, and why does it take a long time to start back up again?

 When you deploy your `secret campfire` blog on Heroku for free, they set you up on their free `Dyno`.
 By default, that gives you 550 free hours per month.
 And if it receives no traffic for 30 minutes, your `Dyno` goes to sleep.
 If your blog gets visited while asleep, it will wake up again after a short delay. (https://devcenter.heroku.com/articles/free-dyno-hours).